 So they take him to the Pentagon, and something struck me.

-I don't know why, but they're they're driving into the Pentagon, massive building, and I started asking myself.
+I don't know why, but they're driving in the Pentagon, massive building.

 And I said to myself, that's not possible.

-I once asked a former CIA director, does the director of Central Intelligence know everything going on in CIA?
+I once asked a former CIA director: Does the director of Central Intelligence know everything going on in the CIA?

 Well, my point is, I'm telling you, this Obamacare is so massive, there isn't going to be one person who'll be able to tell you what should happen and what shouldn't happen, what's legal and what isn't legal.